aws-samples/aurora-postgresql-pgvector/02_RetrievalAugmentedGeneration/02_ResponseStreaming/README.md

-# Generative AI Use Cases with Amazon Aurora PostgreSQL, pgvector and Amazon Bedrock
+# Retrieval Augmented Generation (RAG) - Building a Question Answering application with Response Streaming using pgvector, Aurora PostgreSQL and Amazon Bedrock

 ## Introduction - Build and deploy an AI-powered chatbot application